 Our people

-Our board members are leaders across the philanthropic, private and public sectors.
-Our leadership is committed to removing obstacles and developing opportunities to grow impact investment in Aotearoa New Zealand.
+Our Advisory Committee are leaders across the philanthropic, private and public sectors.
+The Advisory Committee is committed to removing obstacles and developing opportunities to grow impact investment in Aotearoa New Zealand.
 These leaders represent both the demand and supply sides and market builders in the impact investment sector.

 Chair